 Areas to Stay in Sagada

 Sagada is a laidback community nestled in a valley.
 This sleepy locale offers many decent accommodations found along Sagada’s main thoroughfares.
-Although no high-end hotels are in Sagada, there are wide-range guesthouses, hostels, and inns to stay in for a multi-day vacation.
+Although no high-end hotels are in Sagada, there are broad range guesthouses and homestays to stay in.
+Here are the best areas to stay in Sagada:

 South Road